cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    If successful, an `HTTP/2 201` response is returned, indicating the REST API call has been correctly received by the CloudBees CI controller.

-5. Right after triggering the build, issue the following to validate Pod Agent provisioning to build the pipeline code:
+5. Right after triggering the build, issue the following to validate pod agent provisioning to build the pipeline code:

    ```sh
    eval $(terraform output --raw cbci_agents_pods)